Friendly or Flirty? Part 1 is here.

 Amazingly while in class, Carolyn said she was focused, ignoring the teacher’s over-friendly gestures.
 She walked out of class freed from prevailing guilt and a possible catastrophe.
 Sorry to say, that didn’t mean Bart chose to change and work to keep their love life alive.

 However, in spite of Bart’s behavior, Carolyn chose to honor her marriage vows as unto the Lord for better and for worse.
-Years later, Carolyn confirms she’s glad she did, adding how her life has been supremely blessed through her obedience.
+Years later, Carolyn confirms she’s glad she did, adding how her life has been supremely blessed be her being faithful to their marriage vows.

 Others’ vain imaginations: